 Can I work during my studies?

 If you are a full-time Tier 4 visa holder you can work whilst you are in the UK and still actively enrolled and engaged in your studies.
-If you are studying part-time, hold a Short-term Study visa, or any other visitor-type visa you cannot work at all.
+If you hold a Short-term Study visa, or any other visitor-type visa you cannot work at all.

 What hours can I work?

 In most cases your BRP will state how many hours you can work.
 The allowances are as follows:

 Undergraduate students: 20 hours a week during term-time, full-time hours during the Christmas, Easter and summer holidays, full-time hours between successfully completing the course and your visa expiring (the wrap-up period).